by Licensed Engineers

 Plumbing describes different systems in a building.
 Plumbing can mean fixtures such as a sink or tub, the pipes that bring water to the fixtures, the pipes that drain the sewage from the fixtures, gas supply lines, underground sprinkler systems, and heating pipes.
-Heimer Engineering's Professional Engineers check the plumbing for function, leaks, sufficiency of water supply, etc.
+Heimer Engineering's Engineers check the plumbing for function, leaks, sufficiency of water supply, etc.

-One of the biggest concerns of many co-op purchasers is leakage.
+One of the biggest concerns of many building purchasers is leakage.
 Water dripping from a pipe is an obvious leak.
 Other types of leakage can be difficult to detect, since all that is visible is a dry stain on a ceiling or a piece of duct tape wrapped around a drain line.
 The Engineer inspects for both obvious leaks and difficult to detect leakage.

 Trust a Licensed Engineer to assess the sufficiency of the plumbing system.

 Buildings with insufficient electric service may not be old.
 Even a building constructed only 25 years ago may not have the electric wiring to support the today's needs.
 This is especially true of commercial buildings, where the electrical services may not have been designed to meet today's electrical demands.

 Trust a Licensed Engineer to assess the sufficiency of the electrical system.